alychinque/ChinquePortfolioWebsite/README.md

 * <strong>Result</strong> 🏆: The result is an enjoyable experience while navigate throughout the site.
 * <strong>Verdict</strong> ✅: This test passed based on the expected behaviour.

+<strong>Form Validation - </strong>
+* <strong>Plan</strong> 📝: During planning for this project I knew that I needed to include some sort of form validation on the contact form.
+Including the built in ‘required’ attribute in HTML5.
+* <strong>Implementation</strong> 🏭:  During implementation of this feature adding the ‘required’ attribute to the form was very simple and worked as expected.
+This led me to a solution and the contact fom will not send if a specific hidden input field has content.
+* <strong>Result</strong> 🏆:  The feature works as expected after testing.
+* <strong>Verdict</strong> ✅: This test passed based on the expected behaviour.

 ## Deployment: 🚀

 Chinque Portfolio will be developed on GitPod, using git and GitHub to host the repository.